betanight/summer_jam/SOFTWARE_ENGINEERS_GUIDE.md

 - Works with any programming language
 - Has interactive docs for testing

-### Real USA Data
+### Real Data from Real California Locations
 - Uses actual roadside attractions from our dataset
-- Over 11,000 attractions available
+- Nearly 1000 attractions available to start
 - Real coordinates and locations

 ## Common Questions 🤔